Kelowna Dental Services

 Your initial visit at our office will include a comprehensive exam of your teeth, charting of any work that has been done on your teeth and an assessment of the gums (perio-probing), and surrounding bone structures.
 Dr. Kim will answer any questions you may have about your dental health, and will discuss your treatment options should you have any dental issues.
 Dr Kim will work with you to develop a personalized hygiene plan based on the current condition of your teeth and gums.

 At subsequent visits, our dental hygiene team and dentist will examine the condition of your teeth, gums, and bone tissue in order to identify potential or existing problems.
 We will identify if there have been any changes in your mouth and answer any questions and concerns your may have about your dental health.
 If you have any dental concerns such as pain or sensitivity, let us know.
 Our experienced team pride ourselves in providing a caring and compassionate environment for our patients.

 It is important to have regular examinations, even if you are not experiencing any pain.
 Many dental conditions will not show symptoms or cause pain in the early stages.
 By the time you are experiencing pain or swelling, the disease has already progressed.

-Sometimes, despite excellent oral health routines and timely dental diagnosis and treatment of dental issues, a tooth must still be removed.
-Common reasons for tooth extraction include: infection, tooth fracture or removal for orthodontic correction.
-Sometimes, baby teeth are removed when they fail to fall out naturally or are causing crowding.
+Sometimes, despite excellent oral health routines and timely dental care, a tooth must still be removed.
+Common reasons for tooth extraction include: infection, tooth fracture, or removal for orthodontic correction.
+Sometimes baby teeth are removed when they fail to fall out naturally or are causing crowding.